Alzheimer’s drug hopes see Biogen shares surge 27%

 Biogen said it had met with the Food and Drug Administration twice, once in June and again on Monday to discuss the data.

-“They [the FDA] thought it was reasonable for us to submit an application for approval,” said chief medical officer Alfred Sandrock, who earlier this month become the company’s R&D head.
+“They [the FDA] thought it was reasonable for us to submit an application for approval,” said chief medical officer Alfred Sandrock, who earlier this month become the company’s chief of research and development.

 The company said it plans to submit a marketing application for aducanumab in early 2020 based on the discussions.